-Bialystok University of Technology (hereinafter called ‘the University’) considers it particularly important to respect the privacy of users of the Internet services administered by the University (hereinafter called ‘the Services’).
+Bialystok University of Technology (hereinafter called ‘the University’) considers it particularly important to respect the privacy of users of the websites administered by the University (hereinafter called ‘the Services’).

 All data from the University Services users are collected in two ways:

 - nformation provided voluntarily by the user – we ask users of our registration and contact forms to provide their personal data,

 - information automatically obtained while using the Services, including:

 - information in server logs – the user’s IP address, addresses of websites downloaded by the user, dates and times of connections, browser types, types of operating systems,

 - information collected by the Google Analytics tool in the process of monitoring website visit statistics,

 - text files (the so-called ‘cookies’) sent to the user’s computer when the user is visiting the website.